sabiut/deploy_aws_infrastructure/README.md

 When you run the app it will generate a file containing your key pair in the root directory.
 You can use the key pair to ssh to your EC2 instances

 #what the application does
-1) create a VPC with a private and public network on diffeent availability Zones
+1) create a VPC with a private and public network on different availability Zones
 2) Backet
 3) setup the gateway
 4) Create security group